btoll/benjamintoll.com/content/post/getting_italy_back_online_part_three.md

 To begin, I first need to generate the certificate that proves the ownership of the public key and thus my server.
 Let's Encrypt makes it painless to do this; it works with most (all?) popular web servers and only needs port 80 to be exposed and accessible on the host.
 I'm containerizing the temporary nginx web server and the `certbot` agent that issues the commands.

 So, how does it work?
 In brief, `certbot` needs permissions to be able to write a file to the public document root.
-Let's Encrypt will issue a token, and then `certbot` create a file and append the token to this page.
+Let's Encrypt will issue a token, and then `certbot` will create a file and append that token to the page.
 Here is the location:

 `http://<YOUR_DOMAIN>/.well-known/acme-challenge/<TOKEN>`